Here are some of the best places I visited the last couple of years.

 Next on my list is Cornwall.
 Again, I don’t think I can stop writing about this south-west region of England as it’s inexhaustible.

-What I can do instead is to mention a few places for you who moved me deeply
+What I can do instead is mention a few places that have moved me deeply.

-Kynance Cove famous for its white sand, turquoise sea and the gorgeous cliffs surrounding the cove.
-Kynance has been on the tourist map since the early Victorian era, when it became fashionable to go on excursions, to paint and to botanise.
-It’s on my list because of the serpentine walk along the South West Coast Path, which links Kynance with Lizard to the south, and Mullion to the north, and this stretch offers walkers best wild scenery.
+Kynance Cove, famous for its white sands, turquoise sea and the gorgeous cliffs surrounding the cove.
+Kynance has been on the tourist map since the early Victorian era when it became fashionable to go on excursions.
+It’s on my list because of the serpentine walk along the South West Coast Path, which links Kynance with Lizard to the south, and Mullion to the north.
+This walk has some gorgeous wild scenery to offer.

-I don’t know how Paradise look like but if it’s at least like Porthcurno, I’m happy with that.
+I don’t know what Paradise looks like but if it’s anything like Porthcurno, I’m happy with that.

-Apart from the natural beauty (white sparkly sand and turquoise water), it’s something more that attracts me to this place.
-Porthcurno was the centre of world telecommunication and it’s occupying an important place in the history.
-It incorporates tunnels use to house top secret equipment during the Second World War.
-If you are curious to find out more and the waves are not calling you, then visit Porthcurno Telegraph Museum.
+Apart from its natural beauty (white sparkly sands and turquoise water), there is something more that attracts me to this place.
+Porthcurno used to be the telecommunication centre of the world and it’s occupying an important place in history.
+It incorporates tunnels used to house top secret equipment during the Second World War.
+If you are curious to find out more and the waves are not calling for you, then visit Porthcurno Telegraph Museum instead.

-On the cliffs to the west of Porthcurno is the world famous Minack Theathre, built in the 1930’s by theatrical visionary Rowena Cade (who lived in the house just behind the theatre) and her faithful gardener, which you can visit all year round (summer being the best season).
+On the cliffs to the west of Porthcurno is the world famous Minack Theatre.
+It was built in the 1930s by theatrical visionary Rowena Cade (who lived in the house just behind the theatre), and her faithful gardener; which you can visit all year round (summer being the best season).

-Why is so famous?…first of all the location is an incredible one.
-Perched high on cliffs above the turquoise sea.
-Next, the view you get to see from here it might distract you from the actually play.
+Why is it so famous?… First of all the location alone is incredible.
+Perched high on the cliffs above the turquoise sea.
+Next, the view you get to see from here might distract you from the actual play.
 Then, the hard work behind the scenes and the ambition of this lady to leave something behind.

-Of course it’s not my intention to diminish any other splendid places from Wales, as they are plenty.
-But Snowdonia ( a region in northwest Wales concentrated around the mountains and glacial land forms of massive Snowdonia National Park) it seems to me to impress at every corner.
+Of course, it’s not my intention to diminish any other splendid places in Wales, as there are plenty.
+But Snowdonia ( a region in northwest Wales concentrated around the mountains forms the massive Snowdonia National Park), seems to impress me at every corner.
 You might want to climb the highest mountain in Wales and England.
 Or you would like to experience the world’s fastest zip wire.
-All of this it’s up to you…and other over 100 attractions.
-For me it’s pure mountain, fresh air and amazing beauty.
-If you decide to give it a go, try to get organize it as you need adequate equipment.
+All of this is up to you…and other over 100 attractions.
+For me, it’s the pure mountain, fresh air and amazing natural beauty.
+If you decide to give it a go, try to organize it well as you need adequate equipment.

-With the risque of repeating myself I suggest visiting this places in the summer.
+With the risk of repeating myself, I suggest visiting these places in the summer.

-First of all because the weather allows you to explore the surroundings and gives you more attractions to chose from.
+First of all, because the weather allows you to explore your surroundings much more easily and gives you more attractions to choose from.

-Second, we all know how expensive is the basic accommodation in UK, maybe one of the most expensive from Europe (in my opinion and from my travel experiences).
-Therefore, summer offer the possibility of being as comfy in your own tent.
-I never use to be a camping person because I wasn’t prepared and always ending up being wet and freezing.
-But since I start doing my homework related to what’s the best and essential gear for a family when camping, things took a completely turnover.
+Second of all, we all know how expensive accommodation is in the UK, maybe one of the most expensive in and around Europe (in my opinion and from my travel experiences).
+Therefore, summer offers the possibility of being almost as comfy in your own tent( for free).
+I never used to be a camping person because I wasn’t prepared and always ended up being wet and cold.
+But since I started doing my homework related to what’s the best and the essential gear for a family when camping, things took a completely different turn.

-Now I can simply declare I love camping…nothing compares with the return to a simply nomadic life, your bed, a cuppa and a clear starry sky in front of a fire.
+Now I can simply say I love camping…nothing compares with the return to a simple nomadic life, your bed, a cuppa and a clear starry sky in front of a fire.